presentator/presentator/BACKERS.md

 Presentator - Backers
 ======================================================================

 This page shows the project's backers and sponsors.
-Thank you for your supports!
+Thank you for your support!

 You can join them in supporting Presentator development by visiting our [Support us](https://presentator.io/support-us) page.